lowcoder-org/lowcoder/docs/self-hosting/README.md

 # Self-hosting

-In this article, you will be guided through hosting Openblocks on your own server using Docker-Compose or Docker.
+In this article, you will be guided through hosting Lowcoder on your own server using Docker-Compose or Docker.

-For easy setup and deployment, we provide an [all-in-one image](https://hub.docker.com/r/openblocksdev/openblocks-ce) which bundles frontend, backend and data persistence services altogether in one single container.&#x20;
+For easy setup and deployment, we provide an [all-in-one image](https://hub.docker.com/r/lowcoderorg/lowcoder-ce) which bundles frontend, backend and data persistence services altogether in one single container.&#x20;

-Also, for developers in need of stateless containers in cluster environment, we provide [separate images](https://hub.docker.com/u/openblocksdev) of backend and frontend services with a customizable Dockerfile.
+Also, for developers in need of stateless containers in cluster environment, we provide [separate images](https://hub.docker.com/u/lowcoderorg) of backend and frontend services with a customizable Dockerfile.

 ## All-in-one image: all services in one container <a href="#all-in-one" id="all-in-one"></a>